userfrosting/learn/04.installation/01.requirements/02.essential-tools-for-php/docs.md

 5. [npm](#npm)
 6. [A code editor](#code-editor)

-[notice=note]Again, if you're using or plan on using Docker, most of theses tools will be provided for your.
+[notice=note]If you're using or plan on using Docker, most of these tools will be provided for you.
 However, it's important to understand what they are, since you'll need to interact with them.[/notice]

 ## The Command Line (CLI)

-The command line interface, or CLI, is [program that accepts text input to execute operating system functions](https://www.w3schools.com/whatis/whatis_cli.asp).
-If you're using MacOS or Linux, you might already be familiar with the CLI or Terminal, as it's been built-in your operating system for decades.
-If you're using Windows, chances are you never used the CLI.
+The command line interface, or CLI, is a [program that accepts text input to execute operating system functions](https://www.w3schools.com/whatis/whatis_cli.asp).
+If you're using MacOS or Linux, you might already be familiar with a CLI (or Terminal), as it's been built-in to your operating system for decades.
+If you're using Windows, you may recognize Command or Powershell, but chances are you never used a CLI.

 But no worries!
 Regardless of the dev environment chosen, the next pages will guide you how to open or install the appropriate CLI.